JENOVAAbsolute/128-Bit-Bay-Software/README.md

 * * *
 ### GEEK UNINSTALLER

-Universal uninstaller for any program on your PC.
-Even allows you to uninstall default Windows applications (UWP) that cannot be uninstalled normally.
-It also deletes leftover files that normal uninstallers can leave behind.

 *WARNING!
 If you don't know what it is, do not uninstall it with Geek!
 Important applications your PC needs can appear in this program*

 **[Download](https://www.mediafire.com/file/0n3pmenxwk3m77q/Geek.7z/file)**